Select Page

 2016

 The 4th National Count of Attendance was conducted in May 2016.
-The count is conducted in the same year as the Australian Census and the National Church Life Survey so that information collected can most effectively be used in association with results from the two larger projects.
-A final report based on the findings from these projects is now available.
-The report provides a detailed review of the demographics of Mass attenders, as well as changes in attendance patterns over the last two decades.
+Click on the link below to view the final report that provides a detailed review of the demographics of Mass attenders, as well as changes in attendance patterns over the last two decades.

 advertisement